 How to Get Involved with PACK

-Currently, PACK runs Saturday mornings at 8:00 AM (Georgia Avenue and New York Avenue dogs), and Sunday afternoons at 3:00 PM (New York Ave dogs only).
-Ideally, volunteers are able to pick up and transport a dog from either the Georgia Avenue NW or New York Avenue NE adoption center to Rock Creek Park or the National Mall.
+Currently, PACK runs Saturday mornings at 8:00 AM (New York Avenue and Oglethorpe dogs), and Sunday afternoons at 3:00 PM (New York Ave dogs only).
+Ideally, volunteers are able to pick up and transport a dog from either the New York Avenue NE or Oglethorpe Stree NW adoption center to Rock Creek Park or the National Arboretum.